PatrykWojciechowski/pharmacy-rest-api/README.md

-# Pharmacy RESTful Web Service // STILL IN PROGRESS //
+# Pharmacy RESTful Web Service // still in progress //

 This application is going to be simple REST API	allowing users to perform CRUD operations on the database.
 Moreover, I am planning to write a REST client with RestTemplate to consume the services.